carlosgub/android-dev-challenge-compose-week-1/README.md

 ## :scroll: Description
-This is an dummy application for animal adoptions for miaullido an ONG in Peru
+This is an dummy application for animal adoptions.

 ## :bulb: Motivation and Context